mondok/environ/README.md

 With Environ, you can access it OOP style with:

     Environ.env_path

+You can also set values if you need to:

+    Environ.env_path = 'new_path'

+If you set a variable and need to reset everything, you can call:

+    Environ.reset!

 You can also access all the keys in the environment with:

     Environ.all